liuchengxu/space-vim/README.md

 ## Usage

 For more information, you'd better refer to the README under the layer you want to enable or see config.vim and packages.vim directly.
+If the README is not elaborate for you, sorry for that, space-vim now is in the early stages and a ton of stuffs are waitting to be done.

 ## Update